Table of Contents

 From strategy through execution, Atlantic Health Strategies integrates compliance, operations, and growth into durable, measurable results.
 Let’s put our expertise to work for your organization.

-The short answer: five chapters changed in 2025, and surveyors are already citing them
+The short answer: five chapter areas changed, and BHC surveyors are already citing them

-Below is what changed, what we are seeing surveyors focus on, and where operators are losing points.
+Below is what changed, what surveyors are focused on, and where operators are losing points.

-- Tabletop exercises need to look like your real risks.
+- Tabletop exercises must reflect real risks.
 For a residential SUD program in Florida, that means hurricane evacuation of a secure unit, not a generic fire drill.

-- After-action reviews must be documented with corrective actions tracked to closure, not just a meeting minute.
+- After-action reviews must be documented with corrective actions tracked to closure, not just captured in meeting minutes.

-Restraint and Seclusion: the definition changed, and physical holding is now a restraint
+Restraint and Seclusion: definition changed, physical holding is now a restraint (effective January 1, 2025)

-For adolescent residential programs in particular, this is the single highest-risk chapter.
+For adolescent residential programs in Florida, Texas, and Arizona, this is the single highest-risk chapter.
 Clinicians need annual competency documentation for de-escalation, safe application, observation, and post-event debrief.
-If your training file shows initial competency at hire and nothing in the 12 months since, that is a finding waiting to happen.
+If a training file shows initial competency at hire and nothing in the 12 months since, surveyors will cite it.
+BHC operators serving minors should assume this chapter gets extra surveyor time.

 Infection Control, OTP/MOUD, Workplace Violence, and Accreditation Participation